Make sure you have the following information with you

 - Bank or building society details (if you’re planning on setting up a regular savings plan)

 The forecast from this calculator is based on your input and is not a reliable indicator of future results.
 It will therefore not show what your investments will actually be worth.
-The growth figures shown assume annual charges of 1.1% and are net of these charges.
+The growth figures shown assume annual service and fund charges of 1.1% and are net of these charges.

 When using this tool, you need to select the rate of growth that you would like to see a projection for.
 Fidelity can’t advise you as to what a reasonable rate of growth would be for your investments - it depends on a number of different factors.

 This calculator is just for providing examples, it doesn’t show what your investments will actually be worth.

 How we take charges into account

 The impact of inflation

 The rates of growth and the chart are shown in pre-inflation (‘nominal’) terms.

 The forecast does not directly take inflation into account.
 However, we believe that it is a good idea to consider the impact that inflation could have on the value of your money.